Check out these beautiful waterfalls in Arkansas

 Get acquainted with the hypnotizing natural phenomenon of waterfalls in Arkansas graciously provided by Mother Nature herself.
-Some of the most striking Arkansas waterfalls can be found in the Ozark Mountains and Ouachita Mountain ranges, which cover approximately two-thirds of The Natural State.
+Some of the most incredible natural waterfalls in Arkansas can be found in the Ozark Mountains and Ouachita Mountain ranges, which cover approximately two-thirds of The Natural State.
 REMEMBER: Waterfalls are at their scenic best when there has been rainfall.
-They may not be quite as splashy during the summer months.
+They may not be quite as splashy during the summer months, so if you’re planning a photo shoot of a waterfall running full out, the wetter winter and spring months are best.

-A word of caution: some of these living waterfalls are located in fairly remote areas of Arkansas.
-The trailhead may be difficult to reach and physical stamina may be required.
+A word of caution: some of these beautiful waterfalls are located in fairly remote areas of Arkansas.
+The trails may be difficult to reach and physical stamina may be required.
 We've done our best to classify the falls as to their ease of accessibility.

 OUACHITA MOUNTAINS (west-central Arkansas)Little Missouri Falls -- Relatively small but scenic cascading waterfalls on the Little Missouri River.
 From Hot Springs, go west on U.S. 70 to Glenwood, then continue on to Salem.
 At Salem, turn right (west) on Ark.
 84 to Langley.
 At Langley, head north on Ark.
 369 where you'll find signs directing you to the falls.
 Several miles of gravel roads are required to reach the area but the walk to the falls is easy.
 Located in the Ouachita National Forest near Albert Pike day use area.